 Leadership plays a key role in unifying teams with different backgrounds, experience levels, and trade skills.
 Managers supervise carpenters, plumbers, electricians, subcontractors, and suppliers who have different goals and communication styles.
 Construction managers must use their knowledge and skills to coordinate shared objectives and plans among team members.

 Workers sometimes develop conflicts on job sites that must be understood and resolved.
-Managers are responsible for working them out in a calm and diplomatic way.
+Managers are responsible for working them out calmly and diplomatically.
 They must develop the talents to listen well, assess situations accurately, and act decisively to ensure that disruptions do not escalate into major issues.

 Construction managers must know how to plan and direct all phases of construction projects to ensure they are completed on time and within budget.
 If delays and shortages arise, they must work through them in a professional manner to meet all stakeholders’ expectations.